 group eagerly awaits a boat of such girth to arrive but the fear is

-that such width (pro rata) would have air draught challeges and be too
+that such width (pro rata) would have air draught challenges and be too

 tall to pass under Bob Dunn Bridge.

 Links were forged, casually and informally, with Port of London Authority, The Environment Agency, Dartford Borough Council, ( Dartford Museum) among others.
-Local MPs and Councillers have been approached ... as part of the group's avowed mission to ..... "see boats back on this navigable part of Britain's Inland Waterways
+Local MPs and Councillers were approached ... as part of the group's avowed mission to ..... "see boats back on this navigable part of Britain's Inland Waterways

 and celebrate the Darent and Cray's rich nautical heritage". ..
 Network Rail